 “Always apply Fabulous Lengths throughout the strands and at the ends...as well as the Split End Salve on the ends prior to blow drying,” the stylist says.
 “Although the salve does not repair or get rid of the split ends, it cosmetically smooths them and prevents hair from splitting further.”

-For added protection, swap your shampoo and conditioner for the rest of the Strength Cure hair system.
+For added protection, swap your shampoo and conditioner for the Strength Cure Shampoo and Conditioner.
 It will help your hair feel softer and less tangled.

 If you’re feeling at a loss when trying to piece together a new hair care routine, don’t forget to use your stylist as the ultimate resource.
 When you’re honest about your concerns, budget, and skill level, he or she can customize an appointment and care routine to fit your lifestyle.